zurichat/zc_plugin_chessboard/documentation.md

 Input the endpoint in the browser and hit enter, when successful, [onSuccess](#onsuccess) response is display as JSON formatted in the browser. when an error occur [onError](#onerror) is thrown.

-- Guidance Example on the <https://zuri.chat/chess> application :
+- Guidance Example on the <https://zuri.chat/chess> application:
   - Once the link is open, user see all games in the game box

 ### Features